avsurganov/ItinGen/README.md

 The entire team collaborated to integrate and test each piece of the system.

 ### Back End
 Omar and Anthony wrote the back-end together.
-They implemented a seeds file to make sure that the JSON data that the Data Aggregation Team extracted was populating the database.
-They also redeveloped the application to utilize MongoDB.
-Additionally, they  established the route and testing suite, wrote DB migrations, model validations, and implemented controller logic.
-Lastly, they tracked down bugs in the app and data aggregation scripts.
+They redeveloped the application to utilize MongoDB.
+They registered our app on Facebook and connected our database to Facebook so that the user could sign up for our app strictly through Facebook.

 ### Front End
-Leslie and Tyler constructed the sidebar with information related to events/activities in a given itinerary and buttons allowing one to access more information about the event when fully implemented.
-Additionally, they implemented a menu with links to home, liked itineraries, log in window, and register window.
-Register link triggers a modal view of a the sign on form.
-Finally, they built and positioned like and dislike buttons on top of the map.

-Anthony implemented the Google map with drawn itineraries and paths and injected Ruby code into the front-end to display itineraries in the sidebar.
+Leslie and Tyler make tweaks to the sidebar.
+They implemented the feature that allows users to save itineraries and view their saved itineraries.
+They added various "help" modals to give more information to the user about the functionality of various buttons.

 ### Data Aggregation
 Clare wrote the logic to create a pool of viable itinerary events.
 Masha wrote the logic to check that the times and distances between itineraries were logical.
 Eli wrote the logic to choose events within a certain distance and angle of the previosu event.
 Max wrote the logic to slot events into a final itinerary and account for meal times in the itinerary.
 Each team member wrote validation functions for their generation logic and tested their validation functions.